Outreach workshop series

 No prerequisite, all levels are welcome.

-Zine Making Workshop: Spread the Word about Your Research! / Bettina Forget and Cristian Zaelzer, Convergence Neuroscience
+Zine Making Workshop: Spread the Word about Your Research! / Bettina Forget and Cristian Zaelzer, The Convergence Initiative

 - Friday, August 9th, 15:00-18:00, 2001 McGill-College, room #464